-Then you’ll want to tune your ear to this recipe because you probably have most of the ingredients on hand.
-You’ll place a ½ gallon of water into a spray container.
+Then you’ll have to tune your ear to this recipe because you probably have most of the ingredients on hand.
+You’ll place a half-gallon of water into a spray container.

 Next, you’ll add a few drops of dish liquid, such as Dawn into the mix.
 Finish the process with adding a capful or two of rubbing alcohol into the mixture.
 Stir the mixture up.

-Then you’ll want to spray the mixture onto the icy area and watch the ice melt.
+Then you’ll spray the mixture onto the icy area and watch the ice melt.
 Hopefully, this will make getting outside on icy days a little easier.

 2. Lukewarm Water

 If you are someone that likes to reduce, reuse, and recycle, then you’ll love this idea.
 If you take a shower in the mornings, chances are the water is around lukewarm in temperature.